chialuka/Banka-App/README.md

 }
 ```

+## Documentation
+Documentation for this app is available at: https://banka-platform.herokuapp.com/api-docs

-Click on the Postman [collection](https://documenter.getpostman.com/view/5824922/S1ENyyag#intro) to see more examples.
+You can also find the Postman [collection](https://documenter.getpostman.com/view/5824922/S1ENyyag#intro) to see more examples.

 ## Tests
 ```Bash